-The Procurement Development Group (PDG) was established in 2011 to provide an opportunity where key procurers within the Care Inspectorate and SSSC can discuss best practice, new developments and procurement plans with a specific aim of developing and improving the organisations' procurement capability and the effectiveness of our internal processes.
+The Procurement Development Group (PDG) provides an opportunity where key procurers within the Care Inspectorate and SSSC can discuss best practice, new developments and procurement plans with a specific aim of developing and improving the organisations' procurement capability and the effectiveness of our internal processes.
 The PDG inform the development of our internal procedures and reporting requirements, both internally and to Scottish Government.

-A set of agreed performance measures are reported to this group bi-annually where progress against targets is reviewed and solutions are provided for further improvement.
+A set of agreed performance measures are reported to this group bi-annually where progress against targets is reviewed and solutions are sought for further improvement.

 This report on annual performance is also presented to this group, the respective Executive Management Teams of the Care Inspectorate and SSSC, the Care Inspectorate's Board and the SSSC's Resources Committees.
-Feedback from this report will be incorporated into the 2018/19 procurement action plan where required.
+Feedback from this report will be incorporated into the 2019/20 procurement action plan where required.